How Innovative Construction Technologies Are Shaping Urban Development in London

 The Rise of Innovative Construction Technologies

-1. Building Information Modeling (BIM)
+1. Building Information Modelling (BIM)

 2. Drones

-The global market for drones in construction is expected to reach $11.96 billion by 2027, growing at a CAGR of 15.4% from 2020.
+The global construction drone market is projected to reach $11.96 billion by 2027, growing at a CAGR of 15.4%.

 3. 3D Printing